-You won't find any wicked witches or end up in Kansas, but following the Dijon Owl Trail is the best way to get to know the city.
+You won't find any wicked witches or end up in Kansas, but following the Dijon Owl Trail is the best way to find things to do in Dijon and get to know the city.

 Still, following owl signs to get around is a bit peculiar, isn't it?

 Not at all!
 Let's call it a sort of organized self-guided walking around Dijon tour.
 By following the signs, you can see the top sights in Dijon in under two hours if you zap through, or spend most of the day if you take your time and visit everything along the way.
 The walk's duration is up to you.